GisungSim/GisungSim.github.io/research-experiment.md

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-1.png" alt="">
-  <figcaption>(left) Intensity difference squeezing at 100 kHz. (right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
+  <figcaption>Fig. 1. (left) Intensity difference squeezing at 100 kHz. (right) Intensity-difference noise versus total optical power at 100 kHz.</figcaption>
 </figure>

 I measured around 6 dB of intensity-difference squeezing, indicating that the noise power is suppressed by 75% beyond the standard quantum limit (a limit on measurement accuracy at quantum scales; or the maximum measurement accuracy achievable with classical states).
 In our experimental setup, the highest degree of squeezing occurred at 100 kHz, and the squeezing bandwidth's upper limit reached up to 2 MHz.

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-2.png" alt="">
-  <figcaption>Geometry of the experiment and schematic of the double-lambda system.</figcaption>
+  <figcaption>Fig. 2.
+Geometry of the experiment and schematic of the double-lambda system.</figcaption>
 </figure>

 In this experiment, I utilized the double-lambda system of the D1 transition of <sup>85</sup>Rb.
 The strong coherence between the two ground states made from this scheme allows us to circumvent fundamental limitations to efficient squeezing, such as spontaneous emission [C. F. McCormick _et al_.
 PRA 78, 043816 (2008)].

 <figure style="width: 90%" class="align-center">
   <img src="/assets/images/squeezing-3.png" alt="">
-  <figcaption>(left) Probe transmission profile versus one-photon detuning. (right) Beam profile of the four-wave mixing beams with 6 dB of intensity difference squeezing.</figcaption>
+  <figcaption>Fig. 3. (left) Probe transmission profile versus one-photon detuning. (right) Beam profile of the four-wave mixing beams with 6 dB of intensity difference squeezing.</figcaption>
 </figure>

 <p style="font-size: 24px;">Overcoming Challenges: From Start to the Achievement</p>